-'IT'S AN
+"IT'S AN

 INTERESTING

 IDEA, BUT WE

 HAVE OUR

 DOUBTS

-ABOUT IT.''
+ABOUT IT."

-the 4400 ACS, unlike the 3850, uses a standard recording medium, the tape cartridge.
-Another difference is that the 4400 ACS is data-path transparent, appearing to the host system as a 3278 terminal attached to a 3274 controller.

 StorageTek has convinced some large users that the 4400 ACS is a step beyond earlier automated mass storage efforts.
 One longtime StorageTek customer, Aetna Insurance, Hartford, Conn., has accepted StorageTek's arguments for nearline storage and may be an ACS earlysupport customer when the product starts shipping in the fourth quarter of this year.
 According to Aetna's assistant vice president for technology planning, Jeffrey A. Alperin, Aetna has been waiting for a product like the ACS to start migrating from 9-track to 18-track tape cartridges.
 "We've got 500,000 reels of 9-track tape that would cost us \$8 million to transfer to cartridges.
-The last thing we want to do is spend that monev to go from 500,000 round things to 500,000 square things.
+The last thing we want to do is spend that money to go from 500,000 round things to 500,000 square things.
 We have to get something more to show for it.
-The tape library is it because it's much less expensive than
+The tape library is it because it's much less expensive than disk and allows us to get away from having people on roller skates replacing reels of tape."